Varicose eczema is a type of eczema that affects the legs. Like all types of eczema, the skin becomes red, flaky, scaly and itchy.

 Treating varicose veins

-The most common venous disease that causes skin damage is varicose veins.
-Your doctor should suggest referral to a vascular surgeon, who can arrange for colour duplex ultrasound imaging of the leg to find the faulty blood vessels.
-Treatment of varicose veins can then be planned.
+If your GP thinks treatment may be beneficial, they can refer you to a vascular surgeon, who can arrange for an ultrasound scan of your leg to find the faulty blood vessels.
+Treatment of your varicose veins can then be planned.

-Several modern methods are available that will cure varicose veins and resolve associated varicose eczema, lipodermatosclerosis and venous ulcers.
-These are usually performed in the day surgery department of a hospital.
+These procedures are usually performed in the day surgery department of a hospital.